Scroll down to see inspirational videos.

 Kiss for Independence was a fundraising effort to help me fulfill my dream to attend college, live one day independently, and becoming employed where I can work with animals.

-My goal is to attend the Path to Independence program at the University of Nevada Reno and graduate in Spring 2018.
+My goal was to attend the Path to Independence program at the University of Nevada Reno.
 This is a two year program that will help me reach my goals of one day working as a veterinary assistant and living on my own.

 NOTE: Michaela graduated from the University of Nevada Path to Independence Program being awarded with the University of Nevada Certificate in College and Career Studies on May 16, 2018.